dafx2026-sound-texture-synthesis-ot/dafx2026_sound_textures_ot/README.md

 ## Overview

 This repository contains audio examples for the paper *Sound Texture Synthesis Using Optimal Transport*.
-We provide synthesized outputs from three methods across ten texture categories, alongside the reference recordings.
+We provide synthesized outputs from three methods across ten textures, alongside the reference recordings.

 ## Listening Guide